How to book

 If, after our confirmation invoice has been issued, you wish to change your travel arrangements in any way, for example your chosen departure date or accommodation, we will do our utmost to make these changes but it may not always be possible.
 Any request for changes to be made must be in writing from the person who made the booking.
 You will be asked to pay an administration charge of £40.00 per booking plus any further cost we incur in making this alteration.
 You should be aware that these costs could increase the closer to the departure date that changes are made and you should contact us as soon as possible.

-Certain travel arrangements (eg Apex Tickets or “non-refundable flights”) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.
+Certain travel arrangements (eg Scheduled Flight Tickets or “non-refundable flights”) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.

 6. If You Cancel Your Holiday

 You, or any member of your party, may cancel your travel arrangements at any time.
 Written notification from the person who made the booking must be received at our offices.
-Since we incur costs in cancelling your travel arrangements, you will have to pay the applicable cancellation charges shown below.
-Charges may be higher only where the flights and/or accommodation we have confirmed to you are “non-refundable.”
+Since we incur costs in cancelling your travel arrangements, you will have to pay the applicable cancellation charges shown below. *Charges may be higher only where the flights and/or accommodation/car hire we have confirmed to you are “non-refundable" and this will be advised to you at the time of booking.
 Any party members who travel will receive a revised invoice based on the new party size.
 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.

 Amount of cancellation charge: